kubernetes/community/keps/sig-node/0014-runtime-class.md

 - `RuntimeClass` API resource definition
 - `RuntimeClass` pod field for specifying the RuntimeClass the pod should be run with
 - Kubelet implementation for fetching & interpreting the RuntimeClass
-- CRI API & implementation for passing along the RuntimeClass definition
+- CRI API & implementation for passing along the RuntimeClass parameters

 A subsequent update will include the API for describing supported features and an admission controller for performing validation & defaulting.